Common Nose Shape Concerns That Rhinoplasty Can Help

 6. The nose is too pointy or droopy

 A pointy or droopy nose is often the result of excess or projected cartilage on the nose tip.
 This can detract from the overall symmetry and beauty of the face.
-As the nose tip is composed entirely of cartilage, tip rhinoplasty surgery is often the most effective way to reduce the point or droop of the nose.
+As the nose tip is composed entirely of cartilage, tip rhinoplasty surgery is often the most practical way to reduce the point or droop of the nose.
 This procedure can round the shape of the nose tip and also reduce the size of it if necessary.
 This procedure is less complex than a traditional rhinoplasty and can often result in less downtime during recovery.

 Next steps: What to consider before consulting for nose surgery

 Realistic expectations are critical to be a good candidate for any type of nose surgery.
 What looks good on another may not look good for your face, so it’s important that your surgery expectations are based on what you want to achieve and not anything else.
 That being said, some requested nose shapes are more common than others so this is a discussion you may like to have in your initial consultation with Dr Doyle.

 Always choose a qualified, experienced specialist plastic surgeon